 Copyright © Nucleus Medical Media, Inc.

 If ileus was caused by surgery, it will usually resolve within 48 to 72 hours.
 In other cases, the disease that caused the ileus needs to be treated.
-This may involve adjusting the dose of a medication or replacing electrolytes.
+This may involve adjusting the dose of

 Other treatments may be used to help ease symptoms.
 These may include: